 Vaccines are divided into two types: core and non-core.

-The distemper-parvo combination vaccine and rabies vaccine are considered core, and standard vaccine protocol requires 3-4 sets of puppy boosters, followed up with 1 vaccination a year later followed by vaccination every 3 years.
+The distemper-parvo combination vaccine and rabies vaccine are considered core, and standard vaccine protocol requires 3-4 sets of puppy boosters, followed up with one vaccination a year later followed by vaccination every 3 years.

 Non-core vaccinations are vaccines that are recommended based on your dog’s risk of exposure.
 These include leptospirosis, canine influenza, and bordatella.
 These vaccines are all given yearly.
 Leptospirosis is a human health risk and is developing into a widespread disease, and more and more veterinarians are strongly recommending dogs to be vaccinated against leptospirosis.
 Canine influenza and bordatella are often required by dogs boarding or being groomed.